 The number of VEECs that a given activity is able to create depends on the amount of greenhouse gas emissions reduction the activity will cause as provided for in the Victorian Energy Upgrades Specifications 2018 (for 'deemed activities') and the Victorian Energy Efficiency Target (Project-Based Activities) Regulations 2017 (for activities undertaken using project-based activity methods).

 You can use the VEEC calculator to help determine how many VEECs may be created for most 'deemed activities' under the program.
+Please note: Products available for selection on the VEEC calculator only reflects products approved for installation or purchase under the VEU program up to 23 May 2025.

 Who can create VEECs?